section-engineering-education/engineering-education/content/articles/how-to-control-a-servo-motor-using-a-raspberry-pi-3/index.md

   - url: /engineering-education/ how-to-control-a-servo-motor-using-a-raspberry-pi-3/hero.jpg
     alt: How to control a Servo Motor using a Raspberry Pi 3 Hero Image
 ---
-Internet of Things or popularly abbreviated as IoT, has facilitated the easy remote control and integration of mobile and end devices.
+Internet of Things abbreviated as IoT, has facilitated the easy remote control and integration of mobile and end devices.
 <!--more-->
 This is a simple scenario of such an application where a raspberry pi can be used to control a motor.